 Understanding the trends which shape consumer needs and shopping behaviour gives insight into product demand and highlights potential future opportunities to tailor products and messaging to better meet consumer needs and expectations.
 Provenance and traceability are in great demand in food generally, and meat/poultry is arguably where the demand is most intense.

-In order to retain consumers’ trust in and demand for meat production, the industry will need to commit to working together throughout the supply chain, both to meet increasingly stringent safety regulations and address the provenance concerns of today’s consumers.
+To retain consumers’ trust in and demand for meat production, the industry will need to commit to working together throughout the supply chain, both to meet increasingly stringent safety regulations and address the provenance concerns of today’s consumers.